 - Read the brief Background Information in the Facilitator Toolkit at the back of the manual to learn the history of the United Nations, the Universal Declaration of Human Rights (UDHR) and the Convention on the Rights of the Child (CRC), as well as the human rights principles and values. - 2.
 Plan ahead.
-Identify activities and strategies to meet the needs of your particular students. - 3.
-Hold regular discussions with colleagues about the use of Colega.
+Identify activities and strategies to meet the needs of your particular students. - Hold regular discussions with colleagues about the use of Colega.
 Work together to identify ways to improve the use of the manual. - 4.
 Provide feedback.
-Share successes and any challenges you have faced, as well as comments and/or suggestions. - 5.
-Teach the lessons in consecutive order.
-This helps students learn and remember the content.
+Share successes and any challenges you have faced with your colleagues, as well as comments and/or suggestions. - 5.
+The lessons are designed to be taught consecutively.
+If you teach them in a different order you will need to adjust the review material at the beginning of each lesson to match what was previously taught.